RobinNagpal/compound-seatbelt/tasks/l2_checks.md

 # Making it work for every L2 supported.
 We might have to adjust the code a bit to update the state according to the L2 we are testing for.

+# Report transaction failures
+- we create a new check which will just check if transaction passed or not, on mainnet and on each L2 chain

 # Doing the same for other default checks